LADY IN THE PEW

 That was when it started again—the spot.

-At first it was only a prickle on his cheek, the kind of itch you’d ignore if you weren’t already keyed up and staring into the past.
-But the more he read, the deeper he dug into her story the more the skin came alive under his fingers.
+The more he read, the deeper he dug into her story the more the skin came alive under his fingers.
 It wasn’t just an itch anymore.
 It writhed.

 He swiped at it.
 Once.
 Twice.
 A hard rub of the heel of his palm, enough to redden the flesh, but it only worsened.
 The thing beneath—nerve, blood, something else—seemed to shift away from his touch like a worm escaping light.